 “Class dismissed.”
 Professor Hammond ended the lesson, standing up to grab his jacket from the back of the chair.
 “Don't forget, you all need to produce a piece that captures the beauty of nature in its rarest form.
 It's going to count towards your final mark.
 Extra credits for thinking outside the box, so no slacking off.
 Enjoy spring break, guys.”
 Mr. Hammond winced as the sound of scraping chairs filled the room.

 My best friend Emma twisted her long, blonde curls into a bun, securing it in place with her HB pencil.
 “Hey, Hell's, please say you're coming with me to my parent's condo this weekend,” she put on her pretty please voice and fluttered her eyelashes at me.
 “The party is gonna be lit, and Chris and Sean will be there.”
 She clenched her fists together in excitement.

 I rolled my eyes.
-"I can't.
-My mom wants me to go visit her and her 'new family,′ up at Bear Creek this holidays."
+“I can't.
+My mom wants me to go visit her and her 'new family, ′ up at Bear Creek this holiday.”
 I drawled my words in a bored tone.

 Who knew, my mom would turn out to be the impulsive type that would marry a guy that she only just met, three months ago?

 Ever since I was eight, it had just been the two of us.
 The thought of having to share her with another family tasted like poison on my tongue.
 My mother was too trusting, and too naïve when it came to men.
 I was pissed that she went ahead with the whole 'spontaneous wedding' thing behind my back, but she was a fully grown woman, as was I, and that meant that I had absolutely no right to lecture her about it.

 “What?”
 Emma whined.
 “But I need you there.
 You're my wing woman,” she said, pouting and giving me the puppy dog eyes.

 I groaned, wishing that I could cancel my plans because they sucked ass and Emma's offer sounded so much better.